 Text We will be using A First Course in Linear Algebra, by Robert A. Beezer as our textbook.
-We will follow Version 3.10 throughout the semester as the official version for the course.
+We will follow Version 3.20 throughout the semester as the official version for the course.
 This may be found in webpage and PDF versions from the book's site at http://linear.pugetsound.edu, where it is made freely available with an open license.
-If you prefer, you can use the hardcover version, which is Version 3.00, since it only has minor differences.
+If you prefer, you can use the hardcover version, which is Version 3.00, and has only minor differences.
 See the book's site for information on ordering a physical copy.